Media literacy: Communication

 Some theoretical frames make reference to the key elements of human communication.
 David Buckingham proposed: Production, Language, Representation, and Audience.
 Elaborating on the concepts presented by David Buckingham, Henry Jenkins discusses the emergence of a participatory culture and stresses the significance of "new media literacies"—a set of cultural competencies and social skills that young people need in the new media landscape.

-Power
+Critical media literacy

 Other theoretical approaches, like critical media literacy, emphasize the power relationships that are inherent in media systems in society.
 Critical media literacy aims to analyze and understand the power structures that shape media representations and the ways in which audiences work to make meaning through dominant, oppositional and negotiated readings of media.

 Effects

 There is also an approach to media literacy that is rooted in media psychology and media effects.
 This is sometimes called a protectionist approach to media literacy because it aims to educate students about potential risks and harms of media use.
 This approach views children and young people as particularly vulnerable to cultural, ideological or moral influences, and needing protection by means of education.

+Modern frameworks for media literacy have expanded to address the 'second-level digital divide,' shifting focus from basic internet access to the 'knowledge divide' regarding how individuals interpret and produce digital content.
+This shift relates to generative AI tools, which research suggests analytical benefits as well as user concern about the truthfulness and potential for 'privacy misleading' in AI outputs.
+'Algorithmic literacy' helps citizens navigate the role of algorithms as information gatekeepers.